abelsj60/my-site/app/data/the-story/story-chapter-two.md

 As he did, the gold lamp's purple glow grew dim.

-One night, as the boy tossed and turned, he knocked it to the floor.
-The lamp rolled beneath its table, dark and forgotten.
+One night, as the boy tossed and turned, he knocked the lamp to the floor.
+It rolled beneath its table, dark and forgotten.